 Softening slightly, the old man (still clinging to his grumpiness) pointed over his shoulder and said he would give us one-time permission to climb that there hill, which would eventually take us to the highway.
 During a momentary pause when we were silently considering whether to be grateful for or wary of his offer, he caved further, saying we could climb in the back of his pickup and he would take us to the perimeter of his property.
 That is, back to the closed gate and no trespassing sign we had so obtusely missed.

-Instantly recognizing that this was a much better deal than climbing that there hill – though we still had all those miles to contend with once we got out – we jumped in and tried to get comfortable among the tires, gas cans, and cow feed.
+Instantly recognizing that this was a much better deal than climbing that there hill—though we’d still have all those miles to contend with once we got out—we jumped in and tried to get comfortable among the tires, gas cans, and cow feed.
 We bumped along for a bit until we came to the gate.
-It was wiiiiiiide open – almost beckoning joggers to enter.
+It was wiiiiiiide open, almost beckoning joggers to enter.
 The old man got out, grumbled something about how it was supposed to have been closed, and then grumbled some more about how the sign was down in the ditch.
 (We looked and saw nothing but grass.)
 As he closed the gate, we got to asking him a few questions.
-We found out he was a rancher and chatted about that for a few minutes.
+We found out he was a rancher and chatted about ranching life for a few minutes.
 Turns out new-fangled ranchers use four-wheelers to rustle up their cattle.
-Not him – he goes out on horseback.
+Not him—he goes out on horseback.
 We genuinely marveled at this, given that he had to be 110 years old by the look of his wrinkled face that was not unlike a raisin left behind on the counter for three days.
-(I’m not being mean – he just looked really old.
+(I’m not being mean—he just looked really old.
 The husband picked up a saying back when we lived in Montana: ridden hard and put away wet.
 That was our rancher-chauffeur to a T.)